Home >

 A transaction broker primarily serves as a manager of the

-transaction, but cannot advise or counsel either party on how to
+the transaction, but cannot advise or counsel either party on how to

 gain an advantage at the expense of the other party.
 Owners